orta/y2/README.md

 ### Note

-Alternative take: You can use `yarn set version berry && yarn config set nodeLinker node-modules` to have the yarn command default to v2, and node_modules are default too.
-Thanks @merceyz!
+Alternative take: For a single project you can use `yarn set version berry && yarn config set nodeLinker node-modules` to have the yarn command default to v2, and node_modules are default too.
+This is OK, but it means you have to keep opting in to use berry.
-This will allow you to still have yarn 1 behavior in existing yarn 1 projects, but any new project gets the same experience as above.

 ### Building